alibaba/AliOS-Things/app/example/developerkitaudio/README.md

 Press `key B` to upgrade firmware of codec(ISD9160) that is stored on SD card.

-Press `key M` to record to file that is stored on SD card.
+Press `key M` to record to file that is stored on SD card.                                     *---- for v1.xx*

-Press `key A` to playback from file that is stored on SD card.
+Press `key A` to playback from file that is stored on SD card.                                 *---- for v1.xx*

+Try speak the command "Xiao Te Xiao Te" to awake, and the ST-LINK uart will echo the command, while the LED1 will be lit on for 10 seconds, then you can speak other commands during the time.
+When the LED1 is off, you need to awake it again.                                              *---- for v2.xx*

+Recognition command list and more details are available in [http://www.notioni.com/#/source](http://www.notioni.com/#/source).